 What type of content do you primarily create?

-A perspective shift is helpful, too.
-Ross Sutherland, host of Imaginary Advice, suggests that in some instances, what may seem like a small number can be huge in different circumstances or to different people.
+A perspective shift helps, too.
+Ross Sutherland, host of Imaginary Advice, points out that what seems like a small audience in one medium can be massive in another.

 "I come from the world of poetry readings.
 If you had a poetry gig that had a hundred people at it, that would be the best poetry reading of your career," Ross said.

-It goes without saying that before you can grow a podcast audience, you need to have a solid podcast.
-Use the right podcast equipment, choose a good podcast hosting platform, and decide on a unique premise and point of view for your show.
-It's also a good idea to invest in podcast branding, such as well-designed cover art and maybe even a custom theme song.
+Before you can grow a podcast audience, you need to start with a strong foundation.
+Use the right podcast equipment, select a reliable hosting platform, and establish a unique premise for your show.
+Effective branding, such as well-designed cover art and a recognizable theme song, can make your podcast more appealing.
+Investing in these elements ensures your podcast stands out while remaining professional and engaging.

 Once you've got the basics covered, it's time to grow your show.